John Elk/The Image Bank/Getty images

 Solar energy in Oklahoma may help lower your electric bills

-Energy independence in Oklahoma can help you
+Energy independence in Oklahoma

 How to buy solar panels in Oklahoma